 In a lot of ways, your website is like your child.
-You nurture it, you give it your love and devotion, and you take pride in watching it grow.
+You care for you website, you give it your time and attention, and you take pride in watching it grow (in traffic and sales).

-So when something goes wrong, it can be quite stressful and scary.
+So when your website breaks and you don’t know why, it can be quite stressful and scary.

-And if you happen to be deep into launch mode for your latest labour of love, then your stress levels just go through the roof!
+And if you happen to be deep into launch mode for your latest sales offering (course or service) , then your stress levels just go through the roof!

 You really just want someone to make it all better for you, STAT! (and probably a glass of red wine to chill with while they do it).

-Time to take a deep breath and check some basic issues to see if you can fix the problem yourself…
+Time to take a deep breath (and a few drops of Rescue Remedy in your glass of water) and check some basic issues to see if you can fix the problem yourself…

 Are all your accounts active?